Thailand’s Anutin re-elected as PM after crushing rival in parliamentary vote

 Prospect of stability

-Mr Anutin’s survival instincts and ability to straddle political divides could prove to be his biggest asset, some analysts say, with Bhumjaithai having been spared the wrath of Thailand’s powerful military and judiciary, the engineers of the downfall of multiple governments and parties.
+His survival instincts and ability to straddle political divides could prove to be his biggest asset, some analysts say, with Bhumjaithai having been spared the wrath of Thailand’s powerful military and judiciary, the engineers of the downfall of multiple governments and parties.

-Dr Napon Jatusripitak, a political scientist at Singapore’s ISEAS – Yusof Ishak Institute, said that with Bhumjaithai set to hold sway over the upper and lower Houses and Thailand’s axes of institutional power appearing to be behind Mr Anutin, the prospects for medium-term stability were good.
+Dr Napon Jatusripitak, a political scientist at Singapore’s ISEAS – Yusof Ishak Institute, said that with Bhumjaithai set to hold sway over the Upper and Lower Houses and Thailand’s axes of institutional power appearing to be behind Mr Anutin, the prospects for medium-term stability were good.

 “People have strong reasons to believe that this government can last, particularly because it’s the first time in a long while that the referee and the players are on the same side,” Dr Napon said.